MILCANN : A neural network assessed tSZ map for galaxy cluster detection: tSZ candidate detection

 \section{tSZ candidate detection}

-In this section, we used the improved tSZ map obtained after applying the ANN-based filter to perform galaxy cluster detection.
-We also characterize the purity and completeness of the derived galaxy cluster candidate sample to assess the improvement compared to previous galaxy cluster catalog derived from the Planck data.
+As shown by \citet{mel12}, tSZ-map based galaxy cluster detection methods suffer from a high level of contamination by spurious sources since it is difficult to disentangle real tSZ emission from biases in the tSZ map induced by residuals from astrophysical emissions.
+Given its significant reduced residual signals, the MILCANN map may be better suited for galaxy-cluster detection than standard reconstructed $y$ maps.
+In this section, we thus used the improved tSZ map obtained after applying the ANN-based weight to perform a basic cluster detection.
+We also characterize the purity and completeness of the derived sample of cluster candidates to assess the improvement compared to previous clusters catalogue derived from the $Planck$ data.
+However, we stress that the MILCANN map cannot be used to provide accurate estimates of the flux or the shape of tSZ sources considering that the tSZ signal is affected by the ANN weighting response.